d0ughb0yy/elk-stack-project/README.md

 # ELK Stack Setup Lab Project

 ## About the project
-This project is to learn how to setup a very simple ELK stack monitoring environment.
-I use 2 servers, one server is acting as the SOC server where I host the ELK stack, and the other server is representing a client server.
-The client server is running an FTP server, SSH server for remote access and a Web server hosting a simple page.
+The goal of the project is to setup a very simple ELK stack monitoring environment.
+I used 2 servers, one server is acting as the SOC server where I host the ELK stack, and the other server is representing a client server.
+The client server is running an FTP server, and an SSH server.
 Aswell as a configured Suricata IDS/IPS software.
 The aim of the project is to simulate an attack on the client server, using brute force techniques to try and access FTP and SSH, as well as reconnaisance attacks like port scanning.

 ## Attack Techniques